mazhar266/emotion/README.md

 ## Emotion

-This is a REST API enabled image micro-service.
+This is an Open Source REST API enabled image micro-service.
 This service can upload and store images, also serve the original and resized thumb images.
 It stores data in a Cassandra data store.

 ### Requirements